B.S./M.D. Program: Admissions Policies, Requirements and Application

-The Sophie Davis School of Biomedical Education is designed to attract students who have attained outstanding academic performance in high school with a strong record in the sciences, mathematics and community service.
-Academically qualified students who demonstrate maturity, integrity, compassion and motivation needed to become dedicated and highly skilled professionals are those most likely to succeed in the program.
+The CUNY School of Medicine is designed to attract students who have an outstanding academic performance in high school with a strong record in the sciences, mathematics, written and verbal communication skills and community service.
+Academically qualified students who demonstrate the maturity, integrity, compassion and motivation needed to become dedicated and highly skilled professionals are those most likely to succeed in the program.
+The School’s holistic admission review is based on the AAMC standard of assessing students based on each individual’s experiences, attributes and metrix with the goal of matriculating a diverse student body.

-- Academic ability as demonstrated by high school grades in all subjects, especially regents examination scores in 11th-year Mathematics, Biology, Chemistry, and Physics
+- Academic ability as demonstrated by high school grades in all subjects, paying special attention to the science scores in 11th grade, including Biology, Chemistry, and Physics, along with Mathematics.
+The applicant's communication and writing skills also play a role in the admission process.

-- Personal attributes such as initiative and responsibility
+- Personal attributes such as initiative, leadership and responsibility.

 Following a careful initial screening, the most highly qualified applicants are invited for personal interviews.
 The Admissions Committee makes the final selection of the students admitted for the Fall semester each year from among those interviewed.

-To be considered for Fall admission to The Sophie Davis School of Biomedical Education, an applicant must:
+To be considered for admission to the CUNY School of Medicine, an applicant must:

 - Be a high school graduate as of June 30th

-- Have a minimum grade average of 85 percent through the first three years of high school
+- Have a minimum grade point average of 85 through the first three years of high school

 - Submit ACT and SAT scores